Blog

 |---|---|---|

-What it does | Builds complete mobile apps from a text prompt | Helps developers write and edit code with AI assistance |
+What it does | Builds complete mobile apps and websites from a text prompt | Helps developers write and edit code with AI assistance |

 Coding required | None | Yes, programming knowledge needed |

-Output | Fully functional mobile apps published to app stores | Code files in your project |
+Output | Fully functional mobile apps and websites, published to app stores or the web | Code files in your project |

 How you interact | Describe features in plain English | Write code with AI suggestions and commands |

-Deployment | Automated to App Store and Google Play | Manual, handled by the developer |
+Deployment | Automated to App Store, Google Play, and custom domains | Manual, handled by the developer |

-Backend included | Yes (CatDoes Cloud: database, auth, storage, edge functions) | No, developer provisions their own |
+Backend included | Yes (CatDoes Cloud: database, auth, storage, edge functions, realtime) | No, developer provisions their own |

-Design/UI | Auto-generated by AI agents | Developer designs or uses a framework |
+Design/UI | Auto-generated by the Compose Agent | Developer designs or uses a framework |

-Platform focus | Mobile apps (iOS + Android via React Native) | Any codebase: web, mobile, backend, scripts, data science |
+Platform focus | Mobile apps (iOS + Android) and websites with custom domains | Any codebase: web, mobile, backend, scripts, data science |

 Target user | Non-technical founders, small businesses, designers, solo makers | Professional developers and engineering teams |